MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_write_object.md

 ##### deserialize

-logical value.
+bool value.
 Defines whether the object is to be de-serialized.